ywarezk/nz-range-slider/README.md

 Cordova plugin for native range slider selection and native slider selection.
-This alows us to place a native range slider component in our hybrid app, or if we want a regular UISlider.
+This allows us to place a native range slider component in our hybrid app, or alternatively, a regular UISlider.
-The native component is based on NMRangeSlider: https://github.com/muZZkat/NMRangeSlider Feel free to contribute to this project and help expand this plugin with more features.
+The native component is based on NMRangeSlider: https://github.com/muZZkat/NMRangeSlider.
+Feel free to contribute to this project and help expand this plugin with more features.
-You can find detailed information about how I created this plugin in this link: http://blog.nerdeez.com/?p=142
+You can find detailed information about how I created this plugin here: http://blog.nerdeez.com/?p=142